Carol K. Mack

 Other plays...

 Carol K. Mack's plays also include: TERRITORIAL RITES, POSTCARDS, ESTHER, and A SAFE PLACE which have premiered respectively at: The American Place Theatre, Ensemble Studio Theatre, The White Barn Theatre Foundation, and The Berkshire Theatre Festival in Association with The Kennedy Center for The Performing Arts.
 She is the recipient of a Stanley Award, a Beverly Hills Theatre Guild-Julie Harris Playwright Award, a Playwright Forum Award, & a residency at the Rockefeller Foundation Center at Bellagio, 1995.
-Her work appears in THE BEST AMERICAN SHORT PLAYS of 1986, 1990 and 1994, and in various other publications.
+Her work appears in THE BEST AMERICAN SHORT PLAYS of 1986, 1990, 1994, and 2007, and in various other publications.
+See the About page.